When I visit Bratislava Castle, it’s always for the views.

 On my way down the castle hill, I usually take the path leading past St. Nicolas Church.
-To be honest, I only recently found out its name.
+To be honest, I only recently discovered its name.
 Up till now, it’s always been referred to as the small church on the way down the hill from the castle.
-The one I always believed to be abandoned because of the graffiti and empty beer bottles and trash littering its surroundings.
+The one I always believed to be abandoned because of the graffiti and empty beer bottles and trash littering its grounds..

 Why was abandoned?
 Was it abandoned? – I once dared to look through the black iron keyhole but all I could see was light streaming in through a stained glass window onto a chair covered in plenty of dust.

 And so for years when I walked past I assumed it was abandoned.
-But then one day we walked past to find the door open and we quickly slipped in.
+But then one day we walked past to find the door open and so we slipped in.

 The air was musty and damp and the space felt cave-like but at the same time, sublime.

 We found ourselves surrounded by shimmering icons carefully laid out on wooden alters.
 The intricately carved religious pieces that decorated the space were stunning.
 I could somewhat make out the interior architectural features of the church but the years of neglect had taken their toll.

 Despite this, the space had a liminal quality to it.
 Its many contrasts – the shimmer mixed in with the earthy decay along with all the symbolism – was very moving.
 It felt religious, private, intimate.